 ALL FIRES IN NORFOLK COUNTY MUST BE ATTENDED BY A RESPONSIBLE PERSON (18+) AT ALL TIMES AND HAVE MEANS OF EXTINGUISHMENT AVAILABLE.

-Burn permits for non-recreational burning are available at Service Norfolk’s One Window at 185 Robinson Street (Administration Building) in Simcoe.
+Burn permits for non-recreational burning are available at Service Norfolk’s One Window at 185 Robinson Street (Administration Building) in Simcoe, or by phone at 519-426-5870 extension 0.
 Permits are good for 2 years from the date of issue.
 Permits must be with the person conducting the burn at all times.